bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

     - Whenever either peer has a message to send, it sends a packet with that application message as **contents**.

-In order to provide a means of avoiding the recognizable pattern of first messages being at least 64 bytes, a future backwards-compatible upgrade to this protocol may allow both peers to send their public key + garbage + garbage terminator in multiple rounds, slicing those bytes up into messages arbitrarily, as long as progress is guaranteed.[^6]
+To avoid the recognizable pattern of first messages being at least 64 bytes, a future backwards-compatible upgrade to this protocol may allow both peers to send their public key + garbage + garbage terminator in multiple rounds, slicing those bytes up into messages arbitrarily, as long as progress is guaranteed.[^6]

-Note that the version negotiation phase does not need to wait for the key exchange phase to complete; version packets can be sent immediately after sending the garbage authentication packet.
-So the first two phases together, jointly called **the handshake**, comprise just 1.5
+Note that the version negotiation phase does not need to wait for the key exchange phase to complete; version packets can be sent immediately after sending the garbage terminator.
+So the first two phases together, jointly called **the handshake**, comprise just 1.5 roundtrips:
-roundtrips:

 - the initiator sends public key + garbage
-- the responder sends public key + garbage + garbage terminator +
+- the responder sends public key + garbage + garbage terminator + decoy
-  garbage authentication packet + version packet
+  packets (optional) + version packet
-- the initiator sends garbage terminator + garbage authentication packet + version packet
+- the initiator sends garbage terminator + decoy packets (optional) + version packet

 **Packet encryption overview**